 Since this is my 3rd time writing about pillow combos I am going to bestow my EHD learned wisdom upon you… again.
 Practice makes perfect, right??

 1. Keep a cohesive color palette

 Look, it’s our favorite rule again (because it’s important).
-If you don’t have a cohesive color palette then you are setting yourself up to fail (or at least make the job much harder full of second guesses).
-We get it, we love color, too, but choose some tones you want on your sofa or bed then buy within those colors.
-Just make sure to leave room for neutrals and deeper/lighter hues of your palette, meaning it doesn’t all have to be the same exact shade of blue or green.
-If your palette is teal, yellow and rust, feel free to pick a punchy yellow than maybe a pattern with a lighter shade…same goes for all the other colors.
+If you don’t have a cohesive color palette then you are setting yourself up to fail (or at least making the job much harder and full of second-guessing).
+We get it, we love color too, but choose only a few colors you want on your sofa or bed then buy tonally within those colors.
+Just make sure to leave room for neutrals and deeper/lighter hues from your palette, meaning it doesn’t all have to be the same exact shade of blue or green.
+If your palette is teal, yellow and rust, feel free to pick a punchy yellow then maybe a pattern with a lighter shade…same goes for all the other colors.
 This will help give dimension right off the bat.

 2. Vary sizes and shapes

 Mix it up with size.
 Buy large squares, medium and smaller rectangles/lumbars, circles, half circles… You get it.
 But remember, regardless of the shape, just make them different sizes (having three pillows in three different shapes and sizes is a good place to start/build upon).
 Again, it’s key to give you that sweet sweet visual dimension.

 If you are mixing solids or wanting to stay pretty neutral, go for a variety of textures or some pillows with interesting details.
 That could be anything from the material (like velvet, linen, canvas), interesting hems, tassels, pom poms, or weaving variations.
 FYI, a neutral color palette can be just as exciting as a bold color combo if the textures are varied.

 4. Balance out colors evenly